 \subsection{The general approach}

 The basic idea behind the proof of Theorem~\ref{decomp} can be described as follows.
 Let $G$ be a robustly expanding digraph as in Theorem~\ref{decomp}.
-Suppose that inside $G$ we can find a sparse regular digraph $H^*$ which is robustly decomposable in the sense that it still has a Hamilton decomposition if we add a few edges to it.
-More precisely, $H^*$ is \emph{robustly decomposable} if $H^* \cup H_0$ has a Hamilton decomposition whenever $H_0$ is a very sparse regular digraph which is edge-disjoint from $H^{\rm rob}$ and such that $V(H)=V(H^{\rm rob})$.
-Then Theorem~\ref{decomp} would be an immediate consequence of the existence of such an $H^*$.
-Indeed, first remove the edges of $H^*$ from $G$ to obtain $G'$.
+Suppose that inside $G$ we can find a sparse regular digraph $H^{\rm rob}$ which is robustly decomposable in the sense that it still has a Hamilton decomposition if we add a few edges to it.
+More precisely, $H^{\rm rob}$ is \emph{robustly decomposable} if $H^{\rm rob} \cup H_0$ has a Hamilton decomposition whenever $H_0$ is a very sparse regular digraph which is edge-disjoint from $H^{\rm rob}$ and such that $V(H)=V(H^{\rm rob})$.
+Then Theorem~\ref{decomp} would be an immediate consequence of the existence of such an $H^{\rm rob}$.
+Indeed, first we remove the edges of $H^{\rm rob}$ from $G$ to obtain $G'$.
 Then we apply Theorem~\ref{approxdecomp} to $G'$ to find edge-disjoint Hamilton cycles covering almost all edges of $G'$.
 Let $H_0$ be the leftover -- i.e.~the set of edges of $G'$ which are not covered by one of these Hamilton cycles.
-Now apply the fact that $H^*$ is robustly decomposable to obtain a Hamilton decomposition of $H^* \cup H_0$ and thus of $G$.
+Now apply the fact that $H^{\rm rob}$ is robustly decomposable to obtain a Hamilton decomposition of $H^{\rm rob} \cup H_0$ and thus of $G$.
 Essentially, this is what the `robust decomposition lemma' (Lemma~\ref{hcdec}) achieves.